Towards Designing Optimal Sensing Matrices for Generalized Linear Inverse Problems: Introduction

-The main goal of our work is to understand the impact of the sensing matrix, or more specifically the spectrum of the sensing matrix, on the difficulty of recovering the signal $\bm{x}$ from its measurements $\bm{y}$.
+This work is motivated by the problem of optimizing the sensing matrix for the nonlinear inverse problem.
+Towards this goal, here we seek to understand the impact of the sensing matrix, or more specifically the spectrum of the sensing matrix, on the difficulty of recovering the signal $\bm{x}$ from its measurements $\bm{y}$.
 In many applications, one has certain level of freedom in designing the sensing matrix (e.g., transmitter design in communications or the masks used in phase retrieval application) and hence understanding the impact of the sensing matrix on the recovery algorithms is the first step toward the optimal design of such systems.
 Rather than studying the information theoretic limits, where the computational complexity of the recovery algorithm is ignored, we would like to study the impact of the spectrum of the sensing matrix on efficient algorithms that are used in applications.
-For this reason, we consider one of the most successful recovery algorithms that has received substantial attention in the last few years, i.e. expectation propagation (EP) \citep{Minka2001,opper2005} (referred to as {\Alg} in this paper\footnote{The name {\Alg} is chosen because the model \eqref{Eqn:model} is an instance of generalized linear models (GLM).}), and study the impact of the spectrum of the sensing matrix on the performance of this algorithm.
-The EP algorithm studied here is an instance of the algorithm introduced in \citep{fletcher2016,He2017} and is closely related to the orthogonal AMP (OAMP) \citep{Ma2016} and vector AMP (VAMP) \citep{Rangan17} algorithms (in that all these algorithms use divergence-free denoising functions \citep{Ma2016}).
+For this reason, we consider one of the most successful recovery algorithms that has received substantial attention in the last few years, i.e. expectation propagation (EP) \cite{Minka2001,opper2005} (referred to as {\Alg} in this paper\footnote{The name {\Alg} is chosen because the model \eqref{Eqn:model} is an instance of generalized linear models (GLM).}), and study the impact of the spectrum of the sensing matrix on the performance of this algorithm.
+The EP algorithm studied here is an instance of the algorithm introduced in \cite{fletcher2016,He2017} and is closely related to the orthogonal AMP (OAMP) \cite{Ma2016} and vector AMP (VAMP) \cite{Rangan17} algorithms (in that all these algorithms use divergence-free denoising functions \cite{Ma2016}).